ZeeshanJ99/Docker_intro/README.md

 - `-p` - the port its run on
 - `docker run -d -p 2368:2368 ghost`

+- `docker ps` or `docker ps -a` Checking container state
+- go to `localhost:2368` to see the webpage

 -------------------------------------------------

 Here are some more docker commands that may be useful: